Tucan444/Sphericalia/README.md

 #### Shapes

-To add shapes use object adder window. (should be at the bottom shelf) <br>
+To add shapes use object adder window in the bottom shelf. <br>
-If the window isnt presend you can open it by Spherical>AddObject.
+If the window isnt presend you can open it by Spherical>AddObject. <br>
+I suggest first creating object and then configuring position, rotation, scale ... as the drawn preview isnt completely responsive. <br>
+Batch generation is possible here. <br>

+These shapes are currently available:
+- circle
+- ngon
+- general shape
+- uv tiles

+Triggers and empty objects will be covered in the script part.

+#### Lights

+All light objects are located under lighting object. <br>
+To add a light open lighting object in inspector and click on add point light. <br>

+Most important setting for point lights is **linear** that completly changes behaivour. <br>
+The setting 3D in non-linear lights changes fallof from 1/d to 1/(d**2).

+<p id="scripting"><p/>

+## Scripting